temporary77/codeforces-ranks-plus/README.md

 options:

 **No Change** - script will not attempt to modify color
-**Default ...** - ranks that do not have a corresponding preexistent color will have this option. its just colors i picked
+**Default ...** - ranks that dont have corresponding preexistent colors (M, IGM, LGM) will have this option. its just colors i picked
 **Custom** - choose your own color
 **Gradients** - preset gradients that move. you can customize its speed via ms/frame option